TPM Attestation Failed 0x81039001: When EKRSA3072 Breaks Autopilot

 While investigating this issue and trying to discover what happened and why those Lenovo devices were failing, Microsoft added “something” to the list of known Autopilot issues.

-Interestingly, they indeed mention that TPM attestation isn’t working for TPMs that use high-range RSA 3072EK… While the wording was vague, it feels and smells the same as my issue.
-The funny thing is that I needed to clear the TPM on that new Lenovo Carbion device to get the proper EKCert with an RSA 3072 Public Key.
+Interestingly, they indeed mention that TPM attestation isn’t working for TPMs that use high-range RSA 3072EK… While the wording was vague, it feels and smells exactly the same thing as I was noticing.
+That prompted me to check the TPM Dll’s itself to see how Windows decides which EK size to use.
+That’s where things got interesting!

 Conclusion